kogo59/Filippi_Karakoram_and_Western_Himalaya/chapters/21_appendices.md

-direction of the whole, and the intricacy of the valley systems, cut back at times along the strike-line between minor ranges, and at others across and through them, makes it not impossible to find justification for dividing the mountain chain, as a whole; into a series of parallel ranges, running along the length of the chain.
+direction of the whole, and the intricacy of the valley systems, cut back at times along the strike-line between minor ranges, and at others across and through them, makes it not impossible to find justification for dividing the mountain chain, as a whole, into a series of parallel ranges, running along the length of the chain.
 Yet, although it may be possible to adopt a nomenclature expressing this view, it does not follow that the names represent what really occurs in nature, and there is another aspect of the case which is at least